trustoverip/spec-up-t-website/docs/tools/spec-up-t-editor-user-guide.md

    - Select the "GitHub URL" sub-tab
    - Enter a URL to a JSON file containing external specs
    - Click "Import from URL"

+#### Reference Sets Method

+1. **Choose "Reference Sets" Mode**
+   - Click the "Reference Sets" option
+   - This provides access to curated collections of external specifications

+2. **Browse Available Sets**
+   - The system automatically loads available reference sets from a central repository
+   - Each set displays metadata including:
+     - **Title**: Descriptive name of the reference set
+     - **Description**: What the set contains
+     - **Creator**: Who created the set
+     - **Date**: When it was created
+     - **References**: Number of specifications in the set

+3. **Preview a Reference Set**
+   - Click the "Preview" button on any reference set card
+   - A modal will show:
+     - Complete set metadata
+     - List of all specifications in the set
+     - Direct links to GitHub pages and repositories

+4. **Import from Reference Sets**
+   - **Quick Import**: Click "Import" directly on a reference set card
+   - **Preview Import**: Use "Preview" first, then "Import References" in the modal
+   - The system will:
+     - Validate all references before importing
+     - Check for duplicate specification IDs
+     - Skip duplicates and show a summary of what was imported
+     - Display success/failure feedback with detailed results

+#### Benefits of Reference Sets

+- **Curated Collections**: Access professionally curated sets of related external specifications
+- **Time Saving**: Import multiple related specifications at once
+- **Quality Assurance**: All references are pre-validated and tested
+- **Community Sharing**: Shared repository allows access to community-contributed sets
+- **Automatic Updates**: New reference sets become available automatically

 ### Managing External Specifications